Signs of a Happy Dog

 Happiness in dogs is best understood as a pattern of comfort and flexibility.
 A content dog can engage with the world and then return to calm.
 They can enjoy a walk, a visitor, a game, and still settle afterward.
 They show interest without being frantic, and they rest without being on guard.
 Those are emotional signals, but they’re also physical ones—because pain, itch, digestive upset, and age-related fatigue can quietly change behavior long before a problem looks obvious.

-• Loose, relaxed posture and a soft face usually signal safety and comfort.
+• Soft posture and a smooth face signal safety more reliably than tail-wagging alone.

-• A steady appetite and easy transitions after meals often reflect emotional balance.
+• A steady appetite and easy transitions after meals often track with emotional balance.

 The Quiet Patterns That Reveal a Dog’s Everyday Contentment